abhayv2/LLama3.1-Langchain-postgres-query/README.md

 2. Ask natural-language questions.
 3. Watch Llama 3 (running locally via **Ollama**) write SQL, run it on Postgres, and give you a plain-English answer **plus** the query.

-No Python package, no extra modules neccessary as everything happens inside one notebook.

 ---